Skip to Main Content

 • If GenAI is to be used, what are its perceived drawbacks for the group?
 In what contexts or specific tasks in the writing process should the group not use it?

-• If GenAI is to be used, how will it be used?
+• How will GenAI be used?
 What limits will be imposed?

 • What approaches will the group use to verify the accuracy and reliability of GenAI-produced outputs